Etoriax, 60 mg 14 pcs

 often

-facial swelling, skin itching, skin rash, erythema2, urticaria2
+swelling of the face, itching, skin rash, erythema2, urticaria2

 Stevens-Johnson syndrome2, toxic epidermal necrolysis2, fixed drug erythema2